David Adshead, FSA

 DIRECTOR, THE ATTINGHAM SUMMER SCHOOL; DIRECTOR, THE LONDON HOUSE COURSE

 David Adshead is an independent historian.
 He was previously Head Curator and Architectural Historian for the National Trust.
 He has written extensively on aspects of the country house, for thirteen years editing the National Trust’s Historic Houses and Collections Annual, published in association with Apollo Magazine, and has most recently edited the monograph Hardwick Hall: A Great Old Castle of Romance (Yale University Press 2016).
-A former chairman of the Society of Architectural Historians of Great Britain he is currently a trustee of the Emery Walker Trust and a member of the Walpole Society’s Executive Committee.
+He is currently helping the Georgian Group, one of the country’s national amenity societies as Interim Secretary.
+A former chairman of the Society of Architectural Historians of Great Britain he is a trustee of the Emery Walker Trust and represents ICOMOS-UK on the Tower of London World Heritage Site committee.

 DIRECTOR, THE ATTINGHAM STUDY PROGRAMME 2018 (The Horse and the Country House)

-Elizabeth Jamieson is an independent researcher, lecturer and furniture historian.
-She is the external advisor to the National Trust on carriages and is currently writing a book on the subject for Philip Wilson publishers.
-She has just completed a two and a half year secondment as Research Fellow at Leeds University, working on the AHRC project: ‘Antique Dealers: the British Antique Trade in the 20th Century’.
+Elizabeth Jamieson is an independent researcher, lecturer and art-historian.
+She is the curatorial advisor to the National Trust on horse-drawn carriages and is currently writing a book on The British Carriage which will be published in 2019.
+She has recently completed a two and a half year secondment as Research Fellow at Leeds University, working on the AHRC project: ‘Antique Dealers: the British Antique Trade in the 20th Century’.
 Elizabeth was formerly a member of the English Furniture Department at Sotheby’s and before that she worked for the antique dealer Partridge Fine Arts.
 She was Council Member and Hon.
-Newsletter Editor for the Furniture History Society from 2010-2015.
+Newsletter Editor for the Furniture History Society from 2010-15 and Director of the Attingham Summer School from 2013 to 2017.

 DIRECTOR, ROYAL COLLECTION STUDIES